-Being an expat coach isn’t a regulated space, so it can be hard to know who is worth their salt.
-So if you’ve decided to find a coach but don’t know where to start, here are a few recommendations to help you make the right choice.
+The problem is being an expat coach isn’t a regulated space, so it can be hard to know who is worth their salt.
+If you’ve decided to find a coach but don’t know where to start, here are a few suggestions to help you make the right choice.

 However, let’s be honest, there are no specific qualifications to be an expat coach.
 You will need to review their credentials closely to find the right fit.
-Here’s a solid strategy to find your next expat expert, whether you find someone on your own or scan our Coaching Directory.
+Here’s a solid strategy to find your next expat expert.

 Before you go seeking help, you need to understand what you need help with.
 It is hard for a specialist to be effective with your time, if you haven’t clarified in your own mind what you need.
 If you don’t figure out what you need help with, it is really easy to find the wrong match or miss a potential good one.

 You might want to take inventory and write down what you hope to gain from coaching.
 Do you need information on how to navigate living with a specific health condition abroad?
 Are you looking for specific resources for a country?
 What are the things that are keeping you from executing a plan?

 Pinpoint your struggle areas.
 This is key because it will make it easier to find the right person who can address these pain points.

 Each coach has a method for delivering information.
 You need to find out if their style works with yours.
 It is possible to meet a coach that, in theory, has the information you need but has a style that doesn’t work for you.
 You can ask, “Walk me through your coaching process.”
 That will help you gain some understanding as to how the coach works with their clients.